What is IgA?

 - Low concurrent IgG levels.
 These can be corrected with immunoglobulin replacement therapy.

 - Autoimmune disorders.
-These may be treated with systemic corticosteroids and other drugs to reduce inflammation or biologics (monoclonal antibodies).
+These may be treated with systemic corticosteroids and other drugs to reduce inflammation or biologics (including monoclonal antibodies).
 Hormone replacement therapy may also be used in case of endocrine system involvement.